JA-Karoles222008237/JA-Karoles222008237/README.md

 ### 💭 Reflection (STAR)
 **S:** I lacked a formal CV suitable for job applications.
-**T:** Draft and finalize a professional CV highlighting relevant skills.
+**T:** Drafted a professional CV highlighting relevant skills.
-**A:** Attended CV workshops, got feedback, and refined the content and layout.
+**A:** Attended CV class on campus, got feedback, and refined the content and layout.
-**R:** Produced a clear, ATS-friendly CV aligned with the software development industry.
+**R:** Produced a clear, friendly CV aligned with my skills that aligns the software development industry.

 ---